-Citation with stable link: Philip A. Harland, 'Celts / Galatians: Polybios on the Celts’ encounter with Rome and on his method in dealing with distant peoples (second century BCE),' Last modified October 17, 2022, http://philipharland.com/Blog/?p=7124.
+Citation with stable link: Philip A. Harland, 'Celts / Galatians: Polybios on the Celts’ encounter with Rome and on his method in dealing with distant peoples (second century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 19, 2023, http://philipharland.com/Blog/?p=7124.

 Comments: The second-century author Polybios (also transliterated Polybius), whose work is focussed on the expansion of Roman power up to 140 BCE, engages in a digression on the Celts (and Galatians) with respect to their previous conquests and their military engagements with Romans in the third century BCE.
 Although the long, drawn-out details about specific military actions and alliances go on for some time, Polybios mentions many sub-groups of the Celts in the process and the overall point of the digression directly relates to our concern here on Greek characterizations of other peoples.
 Although there are hints throughout of the supposedly violent character of Celtic peoples by nature, the clincher is in the conclusion, where Polybios states “every single step that the Galatians [related to Celts] took” was due to “emotional spirit rather than reasonable thinking.”
 Elsewhere in Polybios’ narrative we see clearly that he also adopts an environmental theory concerning the character of peoples, on which go to this link.
 Often the success of northern peoples (like the Celts) in military activity was considered an outgrowth of their living in a very cold, harsh, and “spirited” environment.